 A brand relaunch should take this into consideration during the planning phases.
 Consider testing different versions and iterations of your brand prototypes before finalizing your decision.
 A relaunch is a perfect opportunity to increase the emotional connection with your brand.

-However, releasing the new brand all at once might require duplicate work as the new brand is built and the old one is actively maintained as the old brand can't remain static as the new brand is built.
-This could be a struggle depending on your resources.
-So make sure to weigh the pros and cons of all rollout approaches and pick the one that works best for you.
+However, releasing the new brand all at once might require duplicate work as the new brand is built, and the old one is actively maintained because the old brand can't remain static as the new brand is built.
+This could be a struggle depending on your resources, so make sure to weigh the pros and cons of all rollout approaches and pick the one that works best for you.
 Don’t forget to communicate the plan as well so that people know what to expect.

 Underestimating the lead time for a project this size will often cause frustration, missed opportunities, and poor-quality results.
 Being upfront and realistic with your stakeholders and mapping your project out by phases will keep things running smoothly and ensure a successful end result.